amitai10/rails-angular-webpacker/README.md

 Webpack is the most popular utility today for this purpose.

 ## Rails with Angular 2+
-Although webpacker let you use several JavaScript libraries, I decided to demonstrate Angular 2+ because there are not a lot of material on this subject.
+Although webpacker let you use several JavaScript libraries, I decided to demonstrate Angular 2+ because there is not a lot of material on this subject.
 React has some proven solutions (such as react-Rails gem).

 After the release of Angular 2+, there was a lot of disappointment in the Angular community (due to the major change)  and many migrated to React.
 I feel that lately there is a drifting back to angular, and I find it myself quite attractive.